Pauwlo/Bro/Install.md

 ### Windows Defender

-Disclaimer: Windows Defender may notify you about a `SettingsModifier:Win32/HostsFileHijack` threat after running Init.
-Of course, Microsoft doesn't like people to get rid of their telemetry stuff, so they're trying to make you wipe the Hosts file so their data collections servers are unblocked.
-Please ignore the notification, allow the "threat" on your device and review [Hosts.txt](https://github.com/Pauwlo/Init/blob/main/Install/Init/Files/Hosts.txt) if you feel like so.
-Please note that Init adds the hosts file to the Defender exclusion list anyway...
+Warning: Windows Defender may notify you about a `SettingsModifier:Win32/HostsFileHijack` threat after running Bro.
+It's fine.
+Microsoft doesn't like it when people mess with their telemetry stuff, so they're going out of their way and flag the Hosts file as a "threat" when it blocks their data collection servers.
+You can always check the [Hosts.txt](https://github.com/Pauwlo/Init/blob/main/Install/Init/Files/Hosts.txt) file content.

 Enable **Tamper protection** if it's disabled.
 I don't know what is disabling it.